taikoxyz/docs/src/content/docs/resources/faqs.md

 ## Does Taiko have a sequencer?

 Taiko does not have an L2 sequencer, since everyone can become a proposer permissionlessly.
 Ultimately the L1 Ethereum validator for the current block is the sequencer that can sequence multiple L2 blocks.
 This is also referred to as a **based rollup**.

+## How do I get ETH on the Taiko Katla network?

+You can use the official [Taiko bridge](https://bridge.katla.taiko.xyz/) to send your ETH from the Holesky network to the Taiko Katla network.